 Crossroads: Change in Rural America is part of Museum on Main Street program, a collaborative between the Smithsonian Institution and Indiana Humanities.
 The Smithsonian has been sponsoring exhibits through their Museum on Main Street program for 25 years.
 Their collaboration with state humanities councils have revitalized and educated rural communities with their diverse programs.

-The exhibit will be on display in 6 different Indiana communities (Dillsboro, Salem, Vernon, Bristol, North Manchester, New Harmony) from September 7th - June 21st, 2020.
+Due to the outbreak of COVID-19 in the U.S. the exhibit will only be on display in 5 different Indiana communities (Dillsboro, Salem, Vernon, Bristol, and North Manchester).
 To learn more, connect to Indiana Humanities.